Leclerc LogoWhy Choose the Weavebird Computer-Dobby Weaving Loom

 Weave Any Fabric ...
 Including Rugs!

 Unlike other Computer-Dobby looms, the Weavebird is not designed for just one type of weaving.
 Whether you want to weave kimonos with the finest silk or produce rag rugs, the only modification you will have to make in the loom is to change the reed!
 Some looms with automatic tensioning systems or friction beams simply cannot handle the high tension and beating force required for rug weaving.
+The addition of special beam options help a bit but cost extra money and force the weaver to disassemble and reassemble their loom in between projects.
 The Weavebird sturdy design, warp advance system and tension brake system is up to the job and can even be ordered with a Weighted Beater Option to help pack the rug weft in tight.
 With the Weavebird, one loom can do it all!

 Texsolv or Wire Heddles?

-While many loom designers are forced to use Texsolv string heddles to reduce harness weight, that is not the case with the Weavebird and its Counterweights where harness weight is not an issue.
+While many loom designers are forced to use Texsolv string heddles to reduce shaft weight, that is not the case with the Weavebird and its Counterweights where shaft weight is not an issue.
 Customers ordering a Weavebird loom can make the choice to configure it with either inserted eye wire or Texsolv heddles based upon which type of heddle they prefer to use!

 Traditional Handloom Appearance